jrhart08/nuget-talk-app/README.md

     - Add a new source
       - Name: `Local`
       - Source: `C:\nuget-repo`
-2. Install `NdashLib` NuGet package using your favorite method (via the Package Manager Console or the "Manage Packages" window)
+2. Install our `NdashLib` NuGet package using your favorite method (via the Package Manager Console or the "Manage Packages" window)